 Verbal Reasoning is the first subset within the UCAT; it aims to assess your ability to understand information and draw conclusions from it.
 Although it appears relatively straightforward, it has consistently had the lowest average score of all subtests in the UCAT.
 This guide will provide you with more information about the Verbal Reasoning subtest, including how to prepare, tips to do well and where to access quality Verbal Reasoning questions.

-Within the Verbal Reasoning subtest, you’ll be given information presented in a passage and asked questions related to it, with the aim of assessing your ability to understand written information and draw specific conclusions.
+Within the Verbal Reasoning subtest, you’ll be given a passage and asked questions related to it, to assess your ability to understand written information and draw specific conclusions.

 The UCAT website outlines the following reasons why your verbal reasoning skills are assessed as part of the UCAT: